 Our care consultants are available 24/7 to help you take the first step in finding the right level of care for you.
 They will perform a comprehensive screening, following the guidelines of the American Society of Addiction Medicine, to determine if addiction or abuse is present.

-An intervention is the process by which an addict’s family, friends, counselors or professional intervention specialists can show the addict his destructive behaviors in a way that may result in the addict choosing to seek help immediately.
-Our highly-trained specialists can recommend an interventionist in your community.
+An intervention is a process by which an addict’s family, friends, counselors, or professional intervention specialists can show the addict his destructive behaviors in a way that may result in the addict choosing to seek help immediately.
+Our highly trained specialists can recommend an interventionist in your community.

 Medical detoxification safely manages the acute physical symptoms of withdrawal associated with stopping drug use.
 However, medical detoxification is only the first stage of addiction treatment and by itself does little to change long-term drug use.

 As soon as you stop using drugs or alcohol the body begins to detoxify, which can lead to intense discomfort and physical cravings.
 Attempting to detox on your own can have a high risk of potentially severe consequences—our inpatient programs provide maintenance and medically supervised withdrawal to abstinence.

 If you need an intensive, structured setting with 24-hour care, our residential/inpatient treatment program offers a medically monitored, evidence-based therapeutic process with psychiatric services.
 Your customized treatment plan will include a primary focus on detoxification, counseling, group therapy, a 12-step program, life skills development, addiction education, wellness activities, and mental health treatment as needed.

 Partial hospitalization provides a structured program of outpatient services as an alternative to inpatient care.
 It’s more intense than care you get in a doctor’s or therapist’s office.
 Our short-term medically supervised outpatient treatment service is a Monday–Friday program.
 If you’re transitioning from inpatient to outpatient care, need more structure than outpatient care provides, or have co-occurring mental health issues, this program can be invaluable.